The Andy Williams Christmas Album: Reception

-Aaron Latham of Allmusic summed up the release as an "album of wonderful holiday songs perfectly performed" and singled out several noteworthy tracks, describing Williams as "at his playful best on the irresistibly raucous 'Kay Thompson's Jingle Bells.'
+Aaron Latham of AllMusic summed up the release as an "album of wonderful holiday songs perfectly performed" and singled out several noteworthy tracks, describing Williams as "at his playful best on the irresistibly raucous 'Kay Thompson's Jingle Bells.'
 He also wraps his voice around chestnuts like 'White Christmas' and 'The Christmas Song' with all the warmth of a favorite blanket, while a soaring version of 'O Holy Night' is both enchanting and moving.
 His tender reading of the lesser-known 'Sweet Little Jesus Boy' is as beautiful and serene as a crystal clear winter's night, but it is the instantly catchy opening line of 'It's the Most Wonderful Time of the Year' that people remember the most."

-"Strong arranging, good programming, and the sincerity of Williams' performing" were the high points of the album for Billboard magazine that they mentioned in their capsule review at the time of its release.
+"Strong arranging, good programming, and the sincerity of Williams' performing" were the high points of the album for Billboard magazine that they mentioned in their capsule review at the time of its release.Cashbox notes "Williams continues with lyrical and flavorful readings of 'The Christmas Song', 'O Holy Night', and 'The Little Drummer Boy"."